-It is a matter of fact that developing applications for Thomson Reuters Real Time platforms is easier than ever.
-This is due to a large extent to the easiness of use of the Elektron Message API that is one of the two APIs distributed as part of the Elektron SDK (Read this article to find out more about this).
+It is a matter of fact that developing applications for Refinitiv Real-Time Feeds & Distribution Systems is easier than ever.
+This is due to a large extent to the ease of use of the Enterprise Message API that is one of the two APIs distributed as part of the Refinitiv Real-Time SDK (Read this article to find out more about this).
 However, even if this new API is easier to use than any other API of the previous generations, you still need to master a number of concepts before can you start building your first application.
-These concepts are explained in the exhaustive documentation set that comes with the Elektron SDK.
+These concepts are explained in the exhaustive documentation set that comes with the Refinitiv Real-Time SDK.
 But as everyone knows, hundreds of pages of documents are rarely the first choice when developers start with a new API.
 For this reason, I thought that it would be beneficial to summarize these concepts in this article.
-I hope it will be of interest to you and that it will help you to get started with Thomson Reuters Real Time platforms development.
+I hope it will be of interest to you and that it will help you to get started with Refinitiv Real-Time application development.

-- Elektron Real Time is a consolidated global data feed
+- Refinitiv Real-Time services deliver a consolidated global data feed

-- The Elektron ecosystem is made up of Publishers, Consumers and Hybrid applications
+- The Refinitiv Real-Time ecosystem is made up of Publishers, Consumers and Hybrid applications

 - Data items are uniquely identified by 3 elements (Name, Type and Service)

-- You can choose from 3 different APIs to build your application
+- You can choose from several different APIs to build your application

 - Fields are described by dictionaries

-- You are not alone – The Force may not be with you, but the Thomson Reuters Developer Community is
+- You are not alone – The Force may not be with you, but the Refinitiv Developer Community is

-1 - Elektron Real Time is a consolidated global data feed (skip this section)
+1 - Refinitiv Real-Time services deliver a consolidated global data feed (skip this section)

-Thomson Reuters Elektron Real Time is a low-latency consolidated global data feed that delivers full tick, depth-of-market data.
+Refinitiv Real-Time is a low-latency consolidated global data feed that can deliver full tick, depth-of-market data.
 This global consolidated feed connects your applications to thousands of exchanges and OTC-traded markets, and this coverage is growing all the time.
+The Refinitiv Real-Time service can be consumed either via a deployed Refinitiv Real-Time Distribution system (formerly known as TREP) or via the Cloud-based Refinitiv Real-Time Optimized service (RRTO).

-The Elektron Real Time data is delivered to your applications either via the Elektron Platform or via the Thomson Reuters Enterprise Platform (TREP).
-These two platforms give you access to the Elektron Real Time data feed and optionally to other vendors data feeds.
-You can even use these platforms to publish your own data and data models.
+The Refinitiv Real-Time data can be delivered to your applications either via the cloud-based Refinitiv Real-Time Optimized service or via a deployed Refinitiv Real-Time Distribution Systems (RTDS).
+The RTDS gives you access to the Real-Time data feed and optionally to other vendors data feeds.
+You can even use RTDS to publish your own data and data models.

-Four delivery methods are available and chosen (by market data teams generally) depending on criteria like:
+The delivery method is chosen (by market data teams generally) depending on criteria like:

 - The use case: Do you want to consume or to publish data or both?
 Do you need fault tolerance?
 Do you want to be able to run several instances of your application (Prod, Backup and Dev)?